Subscribie/subscribie/README.md

 An abstraction layer for managing variable recurring subscriptions and billing.
 Abstracts direct debit and token based card payment providers or payment-institutions.

 Keywords: subscriptions, payments, PS2, SEPA

+Want to be involved?
+See [CONTRIBUTING.md](CONTRIBUTING.md) and quickstart below.

 # Quickstart (without Docker)